TEFL Teacher in Kazakhstan

-Serve in this vast country of extreme weathers, teaching English as a Foreign Language to local people of various ethnic groups.
+Serve in this vast country of extreme weathers, teaching English as a Foreign Language to local Kazak people and other ethnic groups.

 Qualities & Gifts Sought

 A graduate with a degree in any subject plus a certificate or degree in TEFL, with at least 3 years' relevant teaching experience.